lapwat/secure-open/README.md

 Unknown extensions will be opened as text files.

-.url files should contain a list of URLs to be downloaded then rendered
+.url files should contain a list of URLs.
+If double clicked, all URLs will be downloaded into `data/downloads` folder.

 ## Setup